Black Box Theater

 There is a separate booth for audio playback and theatrical lighting control.
 The Black Box Dance Club uses DJ lights that flicker while traditional performances use the standard theatrical lighting.
 A backstage area provides a space to store scenery and a dressing room.
 To meet fire regulations, a spinkler system has been added.

-The Black Box Theatre Manager for AY 13-14 is Damon Mclean.
-The Assistant Manager is Adaure Nwaba.
-Together they support the general operations of the theatre, monitor equipment and provide assistance to groups using the theatre.
+The Black Box Student Theatre Manager for AY 15-16 is Forrest Daughtery.
+He supports the general operations of the theatre, monitor equipment and provide assistance to groups using the theatre.
 They also provide training on the film projection equipment.

 All scheduling of the theatre is done through the college office via the online room reservation form.